alsaibie/embedded_ccpp/part_i/lesson3.md

 Understanding data types in a compiled language is important.
 By knowing the data type used, you know the memory required and the range of values it can hold, as well as how to handle the data type in a mathematical operation.

-Here is a table listing the main data types for a 32-bit system.
-The void denotes empty space, it is not a data type per se.
+Here is a table listing the main data types for a 32-bit system. **Void** denotes empty space, it is not a data type per se.
 It is used to indicate, for example, that a function does not take any variables, or does not return any variables.

 | C Data Type    | C99 keyword  | Precision & Interpretation |           Range           |
 |----------------|--------------|----------------------------|:-------------------------:|